wahabk/Clinostat/docs/1_documentation.md

 This is a very simple arduino circuit with a button and 2 stepper motor controllers.

+I base the circuit on [this great article by lastminuteengineers](https://lastminuteengineers.com/a4988-stepper-motor-driver-arduino-tutorial/]).

 ![Clinostat circuit.](images/openclino_circuit_diagram.png "Circuit diagram.
 Made with Cirkit Designer.")